 What is special about this chain approach, is that it goes beyond looking at commercial relations.
 It unravels and connects the way of working of all the actors in the chain.

 How does LINK work?

 The LINK methodology is designed around four main tools:

-Rikolto started as one of the first NGOs piloting LINK cases in 2011 and by today we have successfully implemented the toolkit in 15 agri food chains throughout Honduras, Nicaragua, Peru, Ecuador, Indonesia and Tanzania within 6 commodities: cocoa, coffee, vegetables, banana, asparagus, passion fruit and corn.
+Rikolto started as one of the first NGOs piloting LINK cases in 2011 and by today we have successfully implemented the toolkit in over 15 agri-food chains within 6 commodities: cocoa, coffee, vegetables, banana, asparagus, passion fruit and corn.

 Our partners involve:

 - chocolate companies such as Ritter Sport, Pacari chocolates, Chocolats Halba and Conexión Chocolate;